harshal0001/Titanic-Data-Chat-App/readme.md

    - Conducted in-depth analysis on the combined dataset.
    - Generated insights and visualizations for demographics, survival trends, ticket classes, and other features.
    - Saved insights and plots in a PDF report (`eda_report.pdf`).

-5. **Streamlit App**
-   - Developed a Streamlit app to visualize predictions and EDA insights interactively.

 ---